anna-pacinkova/intomics_package/README.md

 ```
 These values represent DNA methylation beta values.
 The column names of the ```omics$meth``` matrix are probe IDs.

 IntOMICS is designed to infer regulatory networks even if the copy number variation or DNA methylation data (or both) are not available.
+In such a case, omics must be a named list with a single element (matrix with gene expression).

 If methylation data are available, we have to provide an annotation: